crhunt/rai_workspace/README.md

 ### Load data for a scenario

 The only information you must provide is the project name.
 The scenario will default to "default".

-Every project should include a default scenario in `project.json`.
+> **Note:**  Every project should include a default scenario in the project's project.json file.

 ```julia
 julia> install_data("my_first_project")
 ```

-In this example, data stored in `projects/my_first_project/data` will be loaded if it specified in the scenario `default` under `data` in the project.json file.
-The project.json file for the example project contains one csv file ("plant_purchases.csv") and it looks like:
+In this example, data files stored in `projects/my_first_project/data` will be loaded, *if* the files are listed in the `project.json` file, in the scenario `default`, under `data`.
+The `project.json` file for the example project contains one scenario ("default") with one csv file ("plant_purchases.csv").
+It looks like:

 ```json
 {